-The Trail Conference Conservation Corps provides great opportunities for outdoor lovers to become leaders in environmental conservation!
+The Trail Conference Conservation Corps provides great opportunities for outdoor enthusiasts to become leaders in environmental conservation!

 The Trail Conference Conservation Corps (TCCC) creates leaders in environmental conservation while empowering people to play a deeper role in the care of their local parks and trails.
-By training service members to teach the public, we amplify our impact and reach in fostering a commitment to protecting nature.
+By training service members to engage with the public, we amplify our impact and reach in fostering a commitment to protecting nature.

-TCCC members learn and serve in the nation’s finest system of public parks outside of a major metropolitan area.
-From trail construction to habitat restoration to visitor education, they provide vital resources to land managers.
-By engaging outdoor enthusiasts of all ages and teaching volunteers about sustainable practices, TCCC members lead by example, demonstrating for everyone the great care that protecting our natural areas requires.
+TCCC members receive a living stipend so they may serve and are eligible for education awards through our partnership with AmeriCorps.
+Corps members learn and serve in the nation’s finest public parks system outside a major metropolitan area.
+From trail construction to habitat restoration to visitor education, they provide essential support to land managers.

 See each job description below for more details!